Best Dispersed Camping in Oregon: My Favorite Hidden Spots and How You Can Enjoy Them Too

 5) Wallowa-Whitman National Forest with beautiful mountain scenery

-We can park the car and pitch a tent by a gentle creek or along a quiet dirt road.
-If we’re near La Grande, the Spring Creek Dispersed Area is a nice, free choice right along I-84, close to Hilgard and managed by the Forest Service.
+Pitch your tent by a creek, or pull off along a quiet dirt road.
+If you’re near La Grande, check out the Spring Creek Dispersed Area – it’s free, right off I-84, and managed by the Forest Service.

-For more dispersed spots, check out this guide to dispersed camping near Wallowa-Whitman National Forest.
+For more ideas, here’s a guide to dispersed camping near Wallowa-Whitman National Forest.

 6) Umpqua National Forest’s diverse spots for a mix of forest and river views